ViSovereign/pacman-updates/README.md

 ## BYO Update Script

-You can set the extension settings mentioned above and a new action will appear in the action menu that allows you to run your own script in a new bash terminal window of your choosing.
+You can set the extension settings mentioned above and a new action will appear in the action menu that allows you to run your own script in a new bash terminal of your choosing.

 <img src="assets/scriptaction.png" alt="Script Action" width="500" />